-Language, set the language used for announcements to the conference.
+Language, here you can set the language used for voice prompts to the conference.
 Record Conference, when set to yes, records the conference call starting when the first user enters the room, and ending when the last user exits the room.